mromanak/mhw-loadout-optimizer/README.md

   "level1SlotWeight": 0.25,
   "level2SlotWeight": 0.5,
   "level3SlotWeight": 0.5,
+  "level4SlotWeight": 0.5,
   "loadoutSizeWeight": -0.25
 }
 ```

 ## To Do
 * **Add a GUI**.
-* **Complete the data.** The armor piece data is stored in a tab-separated value file on the classpath.
-It is not
-complete; I've simply been transcribing data from [Kiranico](https://mhworld.kiranico.com/) based on the skills I was
-interested in using at a given moment.
-The names used for armor pieces do not match the in-game names.
+* **Complete the data.** I haven't loaded Low Rank armor into the database because I don't think that would be a
+worthwhile time investment.
+For High Rank armor, the names may not match the ones displayed in-game, and the setName
+field may not align perfectly with the Master Rank equivalents.
+* **Make the process for updating the embedded SQL file less cumbersome.**
+* **Add the ability to request multiple set bonuses.**  The API currently supports requesting 1 skill via a set
+bonus, but I'd ultimately like to support the ability to request multiple and account for decorations that can provide
+set bonus skills.
+* **Display when set bonuses will apply to a loadout.**
 * **Add the ability to recommend decorations for loadouts.**
-* **Add the ability to account for set bonuses.**  The groundwork has been laid, but set bonuses cannot yet be requested
-from the `/loadout` endpoint.